abarker/typped/doc/sphinx_docs/recursive_descent.rst

 whereas recursive descent parsing is based on production rules in a grammar.
 The ability to dispatch handlers based on preconditions makes the Typped Pratt parser even more similar to a recursive descent parser.
-The terminal symbols in a grammar are essentially the tokens in a Pratt parser.
-The below discussion assumes that correspondence, so terminals are essentially defined by regular expressions (as are the tokens in Typped).
+The terminal symbols in a grammar are essentially the literal tokens in a Pratt parser.
+The below discussion assumes this correspondence, so terminals are essentially defined by regular expressions (as are the tokens in Typped).

-Suppose all the productions in a grammar begin with a terminal.
+Suppose all the productions in a grammar begin with a literal terminal (represented by the regular expression of some corresponding token).
 This is called a **right-regular grammar**.
 A Pratt parser with preconditioned dispatching can be used to implement recursive descent parsing on such a grammar.
-Since each rule in such a grammar begins with a terminal (i.e., a token), the head-handler for each such token can be set up to process the rule.
+Since each rule in such a grammar begins with a terminal corresponding to a literal token the head-handler for each such token can be set up to process the rule.

 In order to do this you keep a stack of production rule labels, updated to have the current production rule on the top.
 In a ``PrattParser`` instance this